radioprotector/edenator/README.md

 ### Track Hashing and Randomness

 Instances of `TrackAnalysis` contain a `trackHash` field, which is a simple hash to try and uniquely identify a particular file.
 This is used by the `getTrackRandomInt`, `getTrackSeededRandomInt`, and `getTrackSeededRandomFloat` methods to get "random" results that are ultimately predictable based on the track hash.
-The goal is to have presentation elements display in a randomized fashion that is ultimately _deterministic for the file_, so that repeated visualizations of the song will display as cohesively as possible.
+The goal is to have presentation elements display in a randomized fashion that is ultimately _deterministic for the file_, so that repeated visualizations of the song will display as consistently as possible.